d4l3k/cs540-project/paper.md

 # Introduction

 For our project, we were interested in the area of black-box optimization.
 Many engineering simulations and problems exist in a complex problem space without easy access to gradients, and often where function evaluation itself is extremely expensive.
 In these kinds of situations, easy solutions like gradient descent are out of scope, and others like Monte Carlo methods are prohibitively expensive.

 We wanted to explore the specific case of stateful black-boxes.
 These are functions whose output is noisy, and whose noise depends on previous parameters.
 This includes situations like government budgeting, where each year feels the impact of previous years, or flying an airplane, where each second the plane continues to feel the impact of previous control movements.

 By exploring various methods on these stateful models, we hope to gain an understanding for how existing methods fare in the presence of stateful models.

 # Related Work

 ## @bb-rnn and @chen2016learning

 These papers implement an LSTM model to learn how to minimize the function, based on an approximation built from Gaussian processes.
 This method has the advantage of learning latent factors that impact optimization, and so are less dependent on the underlying response surface model used.
 Like other papers, these papers investigate the performance of this method on noiseless functions.
 The authors in both of these papers make claims about the performance of their methods, which we wanted to evaluate in a slightly context.

 ## @hansen2010comparing

 There is a considerable amount of prior work in the area of black-box optimization.
 This paper in particular compares 31 methods against the BBOB-2009 functions, which vary in their complexity and their difficulty in optimization.
 Generally, this paper found that the best method to use depends heavily on the dimensionality of the problem.
 In general, the more complex the function, the tougher it is to optimize.
 We wanted to extend this analysis to noisy functions, which this paper does not address.
 In particular, we wanted to evaluate current methods against very noisy functions.

 # Description and Justification

 Our project involves testing various black-box optimization methods on stateful functions.
 This means our project has essentially two components: the models to train against, and the models to be trained.
 We selected both on the basis of varying complexity, in order to get a broader understanding of the current space of black-box optimization.

 ## Algorithms

 We selected our algorithms on the basis of current state-of-the-art optimization packages, as well as from trends in machine learning.
 These models vary in their complexity, and very in turn in their performance.

 ### Random Search

 Random search is one of the simplest black box optimization algorithms.
-It randomly guesses points within the bounds and then takes the highest value as the best option.
+In a typically implementation it randomly guesses points within the bounds and then takes the smallest value as the best option.
+Since we are modeling continuous processes, we don't ever take a fixed "best" value and always randomize at each iteration.
 This is used as a baseline for the other algorithms.

 ### Tree of Parzen Estimators

 ### Gradient Boosted Decision Trees

+One common solution to black box optimization is to train a model on top of all the sampled points and then minimize over the model to pick the next point.
+At each step our implementation trains a set of gradient boosted decision trees using the CatBoost library [@CatBoost].
+To find the global minimium of the model we pick 100 random points within the search space and then use L-BFGS-B [@byrd1995limited] to find the local minimum.
+We use the best of those 100 local minima as the next search point.

+We test two versions of this model.
+The first has just the model parameters we're interested in, and the second additionally has the iteration number.
+Adding the iteration number provides a limited way to model the changing hidden state.

 ### Bayesian Optimization (Gaussian Processes)